geky/gf256/README.md

 gf256 takes advantage of these instructions when possible.
 However, at the time of writing, `pmull` support in Rust is only available on [nightly][nightly].
-To take advantage of `pmull` on aarch64 you will need to use a nightly compiler and enable gf256's `nightly` feature ([tracking issue](https://github.com/rust-lang/rust/issues/48556)).

 ``` rust
 # use ::gf256::*;